 Originally developed in Rome by Sofia Cavalletti and Gianna Gobbi over 60 years ago, the Catechesis continues to spread worldwide and is used with adaptations in various Christian traditions.

 This course will enrich the participant through fostering a catechist's spirituality, grounded in theological and pedagogical formation, along with a study of Maria Montessori's vision of the human person.

 In addition to providing the theory and praxis of the Catechesis of the Good Shepherd, the course will also prepare participants to develop and facilitate an atrium for 3- to 6-year-old children.

-After completing the course in January 2021, the participant will be certified as a Level I Catechist by the National Association of the Catechesis of the Good Shepherd.
+After completing the course the participant will be certified as a Level I Catechist by the National Association of the Catechesis of the Good Shepherd.

 Formation Leader: Mandie DeVries

 $1,960 (for those wishing to earn 3 credit hours)

 $960 for housing and meals for 10 nights in a single room